What is an Customer Service Manager?

 What to expect

-- Whatever the setting, you will need to behave in a calm, professional and responsible manner at all times.
+• Regardless of the setting, you’ll be expected to maintain a calm, professional, and responsible demeanour at all times.

-- Dealing with customers who are upset or angry may be stressful.
+• Dealing with upset or angry customers can be stressful.

 Qualifications